maknotavailable/uplabel/README.md

 Timm Walz (@torsion214)
 Martin Kayser (@maknotavailable)

+# Glossary
+label       : target category used by model and to be labelled pred(_id)   : predicted label, respective numeric identifier split       : a subset of the data, to be distributed for manual labelling

 # Open Tasks
 - [] Integrate with neanno frontend (https://github.com/timoklimmer/neanno).
 - [] Support for Named Entity Recognition tasks.